Skip to main content

 "I am going to Calcutta for her.
 I can't tell you the details now, I am running late, but I am meeting someone Mini knows for Bondita's education."

 "What?"
 Trilochan frowned.
-"You already filled in the Matriculation form…" his eyes widened "No no no Aniruddha.
+"You already filled in the Matriculation form…" his eyes widened "No, no, no Aniruddha.
 Are you thinking of sending her to college?
 Aniruddha?"

 "I am running late.
 I will be coming home late.
 Don't wait up."
 He ran to the car as Trilochan sighed.

 Bondita paced the room with a book in her hand.
 Her thoughts were wandering.
 She twirled the end of her braid with her painted fingertips.
 He looked so happy.
 He just dropped the phone and ran.
 What was so important was that he had to go like that.
 Bondita frowned.
 He didn't even say goodbye.
 She checked her homework.
-Restless, she sat down on the chair and concentrated back on her lessons.
+Restless, she sat down on the chair and concentrated on her lessons.
 Then her thoughts wandered again.
 Why did she feel something was amiss with Ashapurna?
-Every time she talked about education Ashapurna avoided the topic.
+Every time she talked about education, Ashapurna avoided the topic.
 She could speak to Barrister Babu about it.
 But then she needed to find out what was wrong.

 "Maa Dugga.
 Where is my concentration today?"
 She patted her head and looked back into her book.
 "I have to get good marks in the mock tests today."

 It was dusk when she had gone downstairs to pray.
 Bondita was well aware that Aniruddha would return late.
 So stealing a few moments to herself was not an issue.
-She sat down, hands folded, in front of Maa Durga still restless.
-She had never felt this way before and a lot of things shrouded her mind.
+She sat down, hands folded, in front of Maa Durga, still restless.
+She had never felt this way before, and a lot of things shrouded her mind.
 She was jolted from her thoughts when she heard footsteps near the Khirki door.
 She frowned.
 Nobody came in and out of that.
 She looked back at the corridor engulfed in darkness and gathered her courage to run towards it.

 "Who is there?"
 She called out.
 "Who is…"